 - To de-risk your portfolio by rebalancing towards safer assets as you approach retirement

 All investing involves risk .
-By diversifying your portfolio and playing a bit safer, you can try to reduce the role of luck, and to increase the odds of your plan working out.
+But by diversifying your portfolio and playing a bit safer, you can reduce the role of luck, and increase the odds of your plan working out.